 If you use Cisco Series 7960 phones, set the optional server parameter "Generic Parameter with Replaces" to True in Interaction Administrator.
 By default, this value is False, which makes Call Recovery incompatible with your phones.
-For more information, see the Interaction Administrator documentation in the PureConnect Documentation Library.
+For more information, see the Interaction Administrator Help.